MatrosMartz/prtcl/packages/prtcl/README.md

   object with another object, and returns the difference in a numerical value.
 - [Equals](https://github.com/MatrosMartz/prtcl/blob/main/packages/prtcl/docs/equals.md) - Method that checks whether
   one object is equal to another.
-- [Flat](https://github.com/MatrosMartz/prtcl/blob/main/packages/prtcl/docs/flat.md) - Method that unwraps an object
-  into its primitive values or into a flat object.
 - [Mutable Clone](https://github.com/MatrosMartz/prtcl/blob/main/packages/prtcl/docs/mutable-clone.md) - Method that
   returns a mutable copy of the object.
 - [Readonly Clone](https://github.com/MatrosMartz/prtcl/blob/main/packages/prtcl/docs/readonly-clone.md) - Method that
   returns a readonly copy of the object.
+- [Unwrap](https://github.com/MatrosMartz/prtcl/blob/main/packages/prtcl/docs/unwrap.md) - Method that unwraps an object
+  into its primitive values or into a unwrap object.

 ### Guard function